 Loopholes Allow Many Corporations to Pay Less Than Individuals and Households

-Los Angeles, CA April 15, 2011 – Major corporations and some individuals avoid a total of as much as $100 billion a year in federal taxes by “off-shoring” the profits they make here in the U.S. or by setting up sham headquarters in tax haven countries.
-As a result, California taxpayers are left footing the bill.
+PHILADELPHIA, April 18– Major corporations and some individuals avoid a total of as much as $100 billion a year in federal taxes by “off-shoring” the profits they make here in the U.S. or by setting up sham headquarters in tax haven countries.
+As a result, Pennsylvania taxpayers are left footing the bill.

-According to Tax Shell Game, a new California Public Interest Research Group (CALPIRG) report, the use of offshore tax havens results in $434 in additional tax burden for taxpayers around the country.
-Here in California, it’s $440 per taxpayer.
+According to Tax Shell Game: How Much Did Offshore Tax Havens Cost You in 2010, a new Pennsylvania Public Interest Research Group report, the use of offshore tax havens results in $434 in additional tax burden for taxpayers around the country.
+Here in Pennsylvania, it’s $464 per taxpayer.

-“There is clearly something wrong when individuals and households pay more in taxes than huge corporations.
-Reports of giant corporations like G.E., which make billions in profits, paying little to nothing in income taxes last year show us that reform is well overdue.” explained Pedro Morillas CALPIRG Consumer Advocate.
+“It is unacceptable that many individuals and households pay more in taxes than some of the largest multinational corporations.
+Reports of giant corporations which make billions in profits, like G.E., paying little to nothing in income taxes in 2010 show us that the time for reform is now” explained Alana Miller, PennPIRG Program Associate.

 In the weeks and months leading up to Tax Day, Congress debated the national debt, rising deficits, and across the board cuts to a range of public priorities such as food safety inspectors, Pell grants and clean air and water programs.
-Congress needs to address the deficit by closing corporate tax loopholes, rather than cutting these public priorities.
+PennPIRG today called on Congress to address the deficit by closing corporate tax loopholes, rather than cutting public priorities.

-Nearly two-thirds of corporations doing business in the U.S. pay no income taxes at all.
+Nearly two-thirds of corporations doing business in the U.S. pay no income taxes at all, while 71% in Pennsylvania don’t pay any state income tax either.
 Companies that received taxpayer-funded bailout money or receive lucrative government contracts and use tax havens include American Express, A.I.G, Exxon Mobil, Goldman Sachs and Pfizer.

-“Main street businesses and ordinary taxpayers without access to an army of lawyers and accountants to devise elaborate tax avoidance schemes are forced to pick up the tab every year.
-We’ve already bailed out the Wall St. banks and big corporations – do we really need to pay their taxes as well?”
-Morillas added.
+“Main street businesses and ordinary taxpayers without access to an army of accountants to devise elaborate tax avoidance schemes are forced to pick up the tab every year.
+We’ve already paid to bail out the banks and other big corporations – is it fair to ask us to pay their taxes as well?”
+Miller added.